gderivas/cripto_tax_calculator/README.md

 This project, code, procedures and results are not to be regarded as financial, accounting or tax advise for your country!

 ## LOP/WiP
-- Select file for loading historical pricing data in args
 - Calculate taxes based on % of profit
 - Load list of id's to exclude from calculation